triflicacid/js-graph/README.md

   - `d2` : complex map derivative.
 Generate a complex map of the derivative of a complex function.
   - `e` : equation.
 Plot co-ordinate where `lhs` = `rhs`.
   - `i` : integrand.
 Sketch a curve as if `id` is the change in gradient of that function (reverse `m`).
 The constant `C` is specifide.
+  - `l` : link.
+Given functions `f1` and `f2`, creae a smooth function which transitions between the two.
   - `m` : multiplication.
 The key `ids` contains an array of line IDs to multiply together.
   - `p` : parametric.
 The paremeter `p` is controlled by `range` and outputs a 2-element array `[x, y]`.
   - `s` : subtraction.
 The key `ids` contains an array of line IDs to subtract from one another.